 In verse 36, we see faith in action as Tabitha is described as both a disciple and one who "was always doing good and helping the poor".
 If you are a disciple (follower) of Jesus Christ, it will be evident in your actions just as it was for Tabitha.
 The rest of this passage gives us an example of faith as the other disciples believed that Jesus would use Peter to bring Tabitha back to life.
 A question comes to mind as to whether she would want to come back to this life.
 The other disciples assumed that she would and sent for Peter.

-Peter went with them, and when he arrived he was taken upstairs to the room.
-All the widows stood around him, crying and showing him the robes and other clothing that Dorcas had made while she was still with them.
+Kefa got up and went with them.
+When he arrived, they led him into the upstairs room.
+All the widows stood by him, sobbing and showing all the dresses and coats Tavita had made them while she was still with them.

 In this passage, we see that Tabitha (Dorcas) was mourned by the widows.
 She was remembered for her skills at sewing.
 This brings us to a question that we should all ask ourselves: What will we be remembered for?
 Will we be remembered for material things or for eternal things and which is more important?